 Female veterans deserve equal access to quality healthcare.
 We must pass bipartisan legislation like the Deborah Sampson Act, which supports female veterans at risk of homelessness and provides legal and benefits services.

-I also strongly support equal rights for LGBTQ veterans and oppose the President’s ban on transgender individuals from serving in our military.
+I also strongly support equal rights for LGBTQ veterans and allowing transgender individuals to serve in our military.